K Line Extension to Torrance: Route development

 The option of utilizing the existing Metro-owned ROW has been complicated by the discovery of a gravestone, and encroachment of backyards onto the ROW.

+Route selection: Alternative 3

-On April 17, 2024, Metro staff recommended the Hybrid Alternative as their preferred LPA to Metro's board of directors.
+On April 17, 2024, Metro staff recommended a modified version of Alternative 1, known as the Hybrid Alternative, which followed the Metro-owned ROW, as their preferred LPA to Metro's board of directors.
 On May 23, 2024, the board of directors approved the Hybrid Alternative as the LPA at a board meeting, with the added caveats of further studying and refining the cost estimates of both alternatives, as well as the development of a refined funding plan for the project.
 On September 11, 2025, Metro released the final environmental impact report (FEIR) for the project.
 Metro stated that construction on the project could start as early as 2027, with the project estimated to be complete in 2036.

+In January 2026, Metro's Planning and Programming Committee was scheduled to consider certifying the FEIR for the project at its January 14, 2026 meeting.
+However, the committee voted to postpone the certification decision to the board of directors' meeting on January 22, 2026, following political opposition from local residents, with the board ultimately unanimously approving Alternative 3 as the LPA instead of the Hybrid Alternative.
+The selection of the Hawthorne alignment attracted criticism from the City of Torrance, who had argued that this option, which involved acquisition of tax-generating businesses along Hawthorne Boulevard, would "devastate" the city's economy.
+It was also not clear if Cal Trans would allow use of its easement parallel to I-405.